 Snakes are cold-blooded.
 Thus, they are unable to increase their body temperature and stay active when it is cold outside.
 They are most active at 25-32°C (77-90°F).

 - How snakes bite: Snakes that inject venom use modified salivary glands.
 Venom is a modified form of saliva and probably evolved to aid in chemical digestion.
 Varying degrees of toxicity also make it useful in killing prey.
 During envenomation (the bite that injects venom or poison), the venom passes from the venom gland through a duct into the snake's fangs, and finally into its prey.
 Snake venom is a combination of numerous substances with varying effects.
 In simple terms, these proteins can be divided into 4 categories:

-- Who snakes bite: It has been estimated that 5 million snakebites occur worldwide each year, causing about 125,000 deaths.
+- Whom snakes bite: It has been estimated that up to 1.8 million snakebites occur worldwide each year, causing between 20,000 and 94,000 deaths.
 Snakebites are more common in tropical regions and in areas that are primarily agricultural.
 In these areas, large numbers of people coexist with numerous snakes.
-Five to ten deaths occur per year from snakebite in the United States.
-People provoke bites by handling or even attacking snakes in a significant number of cases in the United States.
-Of the estimated 45,000 snakebites per year in the United States, about 8000 are by venomous snakes.
+About 5 deaths occur per year from snakebites in the United States.
+People provoke bites by handling or even attacking snakes in a significant number of cases in the U.S. Of the estimated 45,000 snakebites per year in the U.S. about 8,000 are by venomous snakes.